ajxs/ajxs-elf-as/README.md

 ## What does not work (yet)
 - Does not support subsections.
-- Does not support legacy instructions deprecated in, or prior to `mips32r6`.
 - *Currently* does not support expression expansion in assembler directives.
 However, this will eventually be implemented.
 - Does not support the `.set` directives used by GAS.
 - `.align` directive functionality within `.text` sections may be incorrect.
 GAS implementation of this directive varies by architecture.
 This is an area that needs more research.
 See: [Using as: 7.3 .align](https://sourceware.org/binutils/docs/as/Align.html)